SS Graf Waldersee: German service

 In March 1899 HAPAG announced that the regular route for Graf Waldersee and her three sisters would be Hamburg – Cherbourg – Plymouth – New York.
 HAPAG also announced a reduction in its transatlantic fares.
 On Graf Waldersee and her sisters the rate for a first class cabin was reduced from $65 to $50, and that for a second class cabin was reduced from $47.50 to $38.

 On 2 April 1899 Graf Waldersee left Hamburg on her maiden voyage via Boulogne to New York.
 She reached New York on 15 April.

 On an eastbound Atlantic crossing in 1901 Graf Waldersee weathered a "hurricane" from 19 to 22 March.
 She was swamped by heavy seas, several members of her crew were injured, part of her cargo shifted and many of her deck fittings were damaged.
 She reached Plymouth safely on 28 March.

+In early 1907 the Graf Waldersee shipped the Freer Manuscripts I-IV to New York on route to Michigan.
+They would eventually be donated to the Smithsonian Institution in Washington, DC.

 On a westbound crossing in 1908 smallpox broke out among Graf Waldersee's third class passengers.
 When she reached New York on 14 March, 197 of her 400 third class passengers were quarantined on Hoffman Island.